CoFH/cofh.github.io/docs/thermal-foundation/items/materials/elemental/basalz-powder/index.md

 **Basalz powder** is a material that is most commonly obtained from [basalz rods](/docs/thermal-foundation/items/materials/elemental/basalz-rod/).
-It is used to craft [petrotheum dust](/docs/thermal-foundation/items/materials/elemental/petrotheum-dust/).
+It is the earth elemental version of [blaze powder](https://minecraft.gamepedia.com/Blaze_Powder), and is used to craft [petrotheum dust](/docs/thermal-foundation/items/materials/elemental/petrotheum-dust/).